Fellowship Programs & Spine Centers

 Short-Term Fellowship

-Training aimed at surgeons with more than one year of experience in spine surgery who wish to improve specific techniques or further their knowledge of spine pathologies.
+The AO Spine Short-Term Fellowship is designed for surgeons with over a year of experience in spine surgery who seek to refine specific techniques and expand their knowledge of spine pathologies.

-• AO Spine fellowship certificate upon completion of the program.
+• AO Spine fellowship certificate upon program completion.

-• Access to AO Spine courses and seminars (subject to vacancy availability).
+• Access to AO Spine courses and seminars (subject to availability).

 • Fellow toolkit.